crashka/fka/college-edition/notes/sleep.md

 ## If you have a problem with sleep, you need to fix it, otherwise you will not complete your work or achieve close to the level you are capable of ##

+Posssible sources of sleep problems, and how to address them:

+* **Health issues**
+    * See a doctor to discuss symptoms and diagnose the root cause (which could include the next item, stress)
+    * Commit to following through on any advice or treatment plan you are given
+* **Stress**
+    * Identify and remove (or resolve) the underlying source of your stress
+    * If you are unable to reduce the stress to a manageable level, you may have to adjust your workload or ambitions to fit your current work abilities
+* **Non-academic distractions or time-sinks**
+    * You have to find a way to reprioritize your time and attention; you must elevate the importance of sleep and participation in school
+    * If you are unable to change your priorities and sleep habits on your own, you need to seek counseling or guidance for committing to your academic success

-You will not be able to blame sleep problems for your inability to accomplish your objectives, especially if you don't make the concerted effort to acknowledge and remedy them
+***You will not be able to blame sleep problems for your inability to accomplish your objectives, especially if you don't make a concerted effort to acknowledge them and remedy them***